EdDataScienceEES/tutorial-rubyforbes/index.md

 images <- list.files("canopy_images/", full.names = TRUE)
 print(images)  # This checks that the image files have been loaded correctly

-# Step 3: Analyse the First Image (Optional Step)
+# Step 3: Analyse the First Image (Optional, but ensures the package is working before we proceed with the whole album)
-# Perform the foliage cover analysis on the first image to check functionality.
 result <- coveR(images[1])
 View(result)  # View the result of the first image analysis